-7.5.4 Peel a short section of adhesive backing from the 5/16"-thick strip gasket, and adhere the gasket to the center of the top edge of the window opening as shown in Figure 24.
+7.5.4 Peel a short section of adhesive backing from the 5/16"-thick strip gasket, and adhere the gasket to the center of the top edge of the window opening, as shown in Figure 21.
 Peel additional backing as needed, and work the strip around the radius of each corner, pressing it firmly to bond.
 Trim the gasket to fit and compress the ends to seal.

-7.5.5 Using 5/32"-thick strip gasket, repeat the process on the underside of the window frame.
+7.5.5 Using 5/32"-thick strip gasket, repeat the process on the window frame.

-7.5.6 Trim around the window frame bolts slots, as needed.
+7.5.6 Trim around the window frame bolt slots, as needed.

-7.6 Window Frame Removal, Figure 25
+7.6 Window Frame Removal, Figure 22